Overview of Malaysia Resorts. Best Resorts in Malaysia, Where to Go

 - transport accessibility

-Cameron highlands (also Cameron mountains (or Cameron Mountains) is a famous tourist route in Malaysia.
-Connoisseurs of exotic holidays often come to this paradise.
+The Cameron Highlands highland resort is the most famous tourist destination in Malaysia.
+Connoisseurs of exotic vacations often fly to this paradise corner.

-For Russians, this resort is a real unexplored exotic territory.
-Perhaps, as in most cases, this is due to the lack of beach holidays in this place.
-And there are no special bright sights here.
-Nevertheless, this place is worthy of attention and visiting, and the mountains consistently hold the lead among other Malaysian resorts in terms of the number of visitors..
+For Russians, this resort is a truly undiscovered exotic territory.
+Perhaps, as in most cases, this is due to the lack of a beach vacation in this place.
+And there aren't any particularly bright sights here either.
+Nevertheless, this place is worthy of attention and a visit, and the mountains consistently hold a leading position among other Malaysian resorts in terms of visitor numbers.

-Cameron Highlands consists of a number of settlements, the most famous of which is the city of Tana rata.
-The rapid development of tourist services, which has swept Malaysia in recent decades, has provided it with a European-level infrastructure.
+The Cameron Highlands consist of a series of settlements, the most famous of which is the town of Tanah Rata.
+The rapid development of tourism services that has swept Malaysia in recent decades has provided it with European-level infrastructure.
 This Malaysian region is no exception.

-Cameron Highlands is popular with both outdoor enthusiasts and travelers who prefer secluded, peaceful places.
-The main entertainment for tourists is eco-tourism.
-From local hotels, a lot of trekking tours are organized both for the day and serious hikes for several days with all the equipment.
-It is home to rare representatives of fauna and flora, including endangered species.
-Incredibly beautiful tropical forests, densely covering these lands.
-Here bloom delightful rhododendrons, orchids.
-In the local forests there are Gibbons.
-The Cameron Highlands region is distinguished by unsurpassed ecological cleanliness, which adds to its popularity among holidaymakers.
-And there are a lot of them here.
-Travelers are allowed to move along strictly established routes, so the protected area is kept in order, without experiencing special stress.
+The Cameron Highlands are liked by both lovers of active recreation and travelers who prefer secluded, quiet places.
+The main attraction for tourists is eco-tourism.
+Local hotels organize a lot of trekking tours, both day trips and serious multi-day hikes with all the equipment.
+Rare representatives of fauna and flora, including endangered species, live here.
+The tropical forests covering these lands are incredibly beautiful.
+Magnificent rhododendrons and orchids bloom here.
+Gibbons are found in the local forests.
+The Cameron Highlands region is distinguished by its unparalleled ecological purity, which adds to its popularity among vacationers.
+And there are quite a few here.
+Travelers are allowed to move only along strictly established routes, so the protected area is kept in order without experiencing much strain.

-The local climate, despite the tropical latitudes, is quite familiar to Europeans – the influence of the Highlands affects.
-In the morning it is quite fresh, and by lunch the air warms up.
-Do not forget about warm things, because the mountains are unpredictable.
+The local climate, despite the tropical latitudes, is quite familiar to Europeans – the influence of the highlands is felt.
+It's quite fresh in the morning, and the air warms up by midday.
+You shouldn't forget about warm clothes, as the mountains are unpredictable.

-Detailed tourist information about the Cameron Mountains, see here...
+For detailed tourist information about the Cameron Highlands, see here.

 Johor Bahru